jwpconsulting/projectify/README.md

 # Neovim

-You can use Neovim with the [Pyright](https://github.com/microsoft/pyright) Language Server Protococol (LSP) server.
+You can use Neovim with the [Pyright](https://github.com/microsoft/pyright) Language Server Protocol (LSP) server.
 To make sure that Neovim uses the right Pyright from this repository, run neovim inside `uv`:

 ```bash